+. ,

-NET CHANGE IN FUND BALANCES \$ 299,576 Amounts reported in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Amounts reported in the statement of activities are different because:

+Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
+In the current period

+these amounts are: Capitalized Project Expenditures 3,055,127

+Capital Outlay 348,311

+Depreciation Expense (658,625)

+2,744,813

-In the current period these amounts are: Capitalized Project Expenditures Capital Outlay Depreciation Expense 3,055,127 348,311 (658,625) 2,744,813 Revenues in the statement of activities that do not provide current financial resources are not reported as revenue in the funds.
-4,858 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Revenues in the statement of activities that do not provide current financial resources are not reported as revenue in the funds.
+4,858

+The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 However, neither transaction has any effect on net position.
-In the current period these amounts are: Principal Payments on Long-Term Debt 2,719,926 require the use of current financial resources and therefore are not reported as expenditures in governmental funds: Compensated Absences OPEB Costs Current Year Pension Cost Difference (87,823) (201,310) 984,563 695,430 CHANGE IN NET POSITION \$ 6,464,603
+In the current period these amounts are: Principal Payments on Long-Term Debt 2,719,926

+Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds:

+Compensated Absences (87,823)

+OPEB Costs (201,310)

+Current Year Pension Cost Difference 984,563

+695,430

+CHANGE IN NET POSITION